 - Elongated discussions and never reaching alignment leading to a state of limbo

 My two-cent thoughts

-We already see a greater synergy among India and Bangladesh emerging in recent past.
-Initiatives such as exchange of border enclaves have been peacefully and consensually been implemented.
+We already see a greater synergy among India and Bangladesh emerging in the recent past.
+Initiatives such as the exchange of border enclaves have been peacefully and consensually been implemented.
 I think now is the time to exchange some giveaways with

 Teesta-Water-Treaty to Bangladesh to win this agreement.
 The rise of Asia will be rough and disruptive.
 We will have to sneak into foreign territories for strategic advantages and our enemies will do the same if not more.
 They will try to exploit every single chance of weakening India indirectly.
 As much as non-vegetarianism is prevalent among our neighbouring countries, Chicken’s neck is surely going to be a priority on the menu for their security establishment.
 A winner-winner chicken dinner is surely not in India’s interest!